Opcode prefix: Microcontroller

 The National Semiconductor COP400 is an 4-bit microcontroller family introduced in 1977.
 It has 255 single-byte opcodes.
 It uses a 33H opcode prefix to enable an alternate set of 187 opcodes.

 The National Semiconductor COP8 is an 8-bit microcontroller introduced in 1988.
 COP8 is an enhancement to National's earlier COP400.
-It uses an opcode prefix to alter its operands.
-Normally, absolute RAM addressing is only directly encoded for just four instructions: LD A,addr8, X A,addr8, IFEQ addr8,#imm8, and LD addr8,#imm8.
+Unlike the COP400, it uses an opcode prefix to alter its operands.
+Normally, absolute RAM addressing is only directly encoded for just four instructions: LD addr8,#imm8, LD A,addr8, X A,addr8, and IFEQ addr8,#imm8.
 A two-byte DIR opcode prefix may be added to any other instruction that normally uses the B index register to access memory to convert that instruction to absolute RAM addressing.
 The prefix is 0xBD followed by an 8-bit absolute address.
 This prefix is unusual in that it is two bytes instead of one.

 8-bit microprocessor

 The Zilog Z80 is an 8-bit microprocessor that was launched in 1976.
 It was designed to be backward software-compatible with the Intel 8080.
 It uses opcode prefixes to both alter its operands and to extend its instruction set.

 In order to access operands in its new IX and IY registers, 0xDD or 0xFD is prefixed to the old 8080 instructions, allowing those instructions to substitute IX or IY, respectively, for HL.
 In cases where (HL) is used, (IX+disp) and (IY+disp) addressing modes are substituted.

-0xCB and 0xED enable new instructions not found on the 8080.
+0xCB and 0xED prefixes enable new instructions not found on the 8080.
 Prefixes can be combined: The 0xDD or 0xFD IX/IY prefixes can prefix any 0xCB prefixed instruction that uses HL.